Sometimes you just feel knocked off your feet by a big life change — maybe after the death of a parent, a divorce, or losing your job at mid-life.

 My Experience Helping Others with Grief and Loss

 I worked for six years in a Hospice agency and loved it.
-I felt deeply appreciative for every moment of being alive, and grateful to be up close with people facing the ultimate life questions.
 I learned how to be with it all and to maintain my own inner calm.

 Eventually my career path led me to start my own coaching business, where my clients often come in after the loss of a parent, a divorce, job burnout, or empty nest transitions.
-They were feeling off-kilter, questioning their purpose.
+They were feeling off-kilter, questioning their purpose, looking for the right next path in life.
 After a little time together, I’ve heard them say things like this:

 I’ve gone from feeling hopeless and helpless to empowered, capable, and growing.
 I came to Val feeling burned out.
 With Val’s guidance I feel alive again.”